eztam-/BitCrackOSX/README.md

     _If both points are in Jacobian form, addition is slower because both have Z ≠ 1._<br>
    _But in most scalar multiplication algorithms (like the precomputed-table method we're using), one point is fixed — e.g. (i+1)*G — and can be stored in affine form (x, y) with Z = 1._

+- What should bring measurable performance improvement:
+    - Replacing the current field_inv with Fermat's Little Theorem with an optimized addition chain as. e.g. done in bitcoin-core lib

 ## Architecture
 The GPU is used for:
 * Heavy elliptic curve (secp256k1) computations